amritaray/NLP-ML/README.txt

-0) The input files 'fitness_Label_DATA_nlp.txt' and 'fitness_pre-processed_TEXT(2820).txt' need to be in the same folder as README.txt and my codes (runthis.sh, nlp-pg.py and model.Rmd).
+0) The input files are labels and text descriptions.

-1) chmod +x runthis.sh
-./runthis.sh

-# runthis.sh has the python (nlp-pg.py) and R (model.Rmd) code that does the text processing and modeling respectively

-2) nlp-pg.py generates 4 output files: trainid.csv, testid.csv, dict.csv and allwords.csv; model.Rmd
+1) nlp-pg.py generates 4 output files: trainid.csv, testid.csv, dict.csv and allwords.csv; model.Rmd
 takes the trainid.csv, testid.csv and allwords.csv as input, and generates a html file (model.html) that gives the explanation, code, results and plots.